RecordedFuture-ProfessionalServices/psengine/docs/modules/entity_list.md

 {! modules/_includes/examples_warning.md !}

-#### Example 1: Add a domain to your Domain Watch List using the Recorded Future ID
+#### Add a domain to your Domain Watch List using the Recorded Future ID

 !!! tip
     In a multi-organization enterprise, you need to find the Watch List of the sub‑org you need to access.
 You can do that by looking at the `owner_name` attribute of each `EntityList` object.

 In this example, we start with the entity to add: `idn:example.com`.
 This syntax (`idn:`) identifies a Recorded Future entity ID for a domain (`InternetDomainName`).

 We first use the `EntityListMgr` to find the list that we want to modify.
-The `search` method always returns a list of `EntityList` objects if at least one Watch List is found; otherwise, it returns an empty list.
+The `search` method always returns a list of `EntityList` objects if at least one list is found; otherwise, it returns an empty list.
 Hence, we verify with an `if` statement whether the `domain_watch_list` variable has something inside.
 If it does, we extract the first element.

 The `domain_watch_list` variable is an object of `EntityList` type, which allows us to add or remove entities from that specific list.
 We use the `add` method to add an entity.
 We know the Recorded Future ID, so we can directly pass it to the `add` method.